 - Full-time school - This allows the pacing of instruction to be adjusted to maximize the student's attention, and executive function strategies are embedded into the daily instruction.
 Students may start with only one or 2 courses to focus on those subjects in depth, or take a full course load as appropriate.

 - Individual course for credit - Reduces pressure on the student when a challenging core academic course is taken in the one-to-one environment where we can adjust pacing, volume of assignments and amount of homework.
 This frees up time to spend on homework in other subjects at the traditional school and provides a mentor who can help monitor performance in other areas.

-- Tutoring for study skills and executive function strategies - Dedicates time to focus on learning organization and test-taking strategies that can be applied directly to assignments from school.
+- Skill building program for executive function strategies - Dedicates time to focus on learning organization and test-taking strategies that can be applied directly to assignments from school.